feiyangyy/Rust-Tcp/chapter3/chapter3.md

 In the code, we establish the foundation of our TCP stack by defining the key data structures and functions needed for a TCP connection.
 Central to this architecture is the `Quad` struct, which serves as the unique identifier for each entry in a `HashMap` named `connections`.
 This HashMap acts as an in-memory registry for TCP connections that are either active or in the process of being established.
 Each entry in the HashMap consists of an instance of `Quad` mapped to its current TCP Connection.
 This state is represented by an enumeration type, defined in `tcp.rs`, embodying one of four TCP connection states: `Closed`, `Listen`, `SynRcvd`, or `Estab`.

 We introduce two primary methods for packet handling: `on_accept` and `on_packet`.
-The `on_accept` method is responsible for handling incoming packets that initiate new connections.
-Conversely, the `on_packet` method manages packets for existing connections.
+The `on_accept` method is responsible for handling incoming packets that initiate（初始化） new connections.
+Conversely(相反), the `on_packet` method manages packets for existing connections.
 Both methods log essential information such as source and destination IP addresses and ports, as well as the payload length.
 Finally, in `main.rs`, we make use of pattern matching to differentiate between new and existing connections, based on the incoming packets.

 We're making steady progress.
 Thus far, we've ensured that we're receiving the correct IPv4 packets, and we've implemented a mechanism to associate incoming packets with their respective states, keyed by a unique connection quad.
 Our next objective is to focus on implementing TCP handshakes, a critical step for facilitating a dependable connection between a client and a server.
 The client initiates this process by sending a SYN (Synchronize) packet, while the server listens for these incoming requests.
-This handshake is a three-stage procedure involving a SYN packet, followed by a SYN-ACK (Synchronize-Acknowledgment) packet, and concluding with an ACK (Acknowledgment) packet.
+This handshake is a three-stage procedure involving a SYN packet , followed by a SYN-ACK (Synchronize-Acknowledgment) packet, and concluding with an ACK (Acknowledgment) packet.
 During this phase, we'll enhance the `accept` method to manage these distinct types of handshake packets.
 ```Rust
 // main.rs
 // Required imports